Aubameyang hat-trick leads Dortmund into last eight

 They made their first serious foray into the German half after half an hour with Luisao seeing his header saved by keeper Roman Buerki.

+Dortmund gradually eased off and the visitors got more space to attack but it was a different story after the break.

-The 27-year-old Aubameyang was twice denied by keeper Ederson early in the second half but the Brazilian could do nothing when American teenager Pulisic, replacing injured Marco Reus, dinked the ball over the keeper on the hour for his maiden Champions League goal.
+The 27-year-old Aubameyang was twice denied by keeper Ederson early on but the Brazilian could do nothing when American teenager Pulisic, replacing injured Marco Reus, dinked the ball over the keeper on the hour for his maiden Champions League goal.

-Aubameyang grabbed his second of the evening and a club record 24th goal in the competition this season only three minutes later and completed a hat-trick from close range in the 85th to kill off the tie.
+Aubameyang grabbed his second of the evening only three minutes later and completed a hat-trick from close range in the 85th to kill off the tie.

+"We did not start well into the game, conceding so early," said Benfica coach Rui Vitoria.
+"But we did well after that.

+"Everyone could see that the game went well for us and that we could have gone through, we did have our chances after the break and did not use them."

 - Reuters